udacity/ud381/README.md

  - updated to point to fixed apache storm repo
  - added provision task for vagrant
- - run or re-run vagrant provision - will remove old, reinstall storm
+ - run or re-run vagrant provision --provision-with bootstrap - will remove old, reinstall storm
- - run or re-run vagrant --provision-with jdk8   - this will upgrade to jdk8 and set it to default
+ - run or re-run vagrant provision --provision-with jdk8  - this will upgrade to jdk8 and set it to default

  - Install JDK 8 since default is 6